Is Health Anxiety Real? | Symptoms & Treatment

 Medication

-Health anxiety can be treated easily with psychotherapy and self-help techniques but it might not work with many people.
-If your therapist finds it difficult to treat your anxiety with CBT, they might suggest antidepressants such as selective serotonin reuptake inhibitors (SSRIs).
-These medications might have some side-effects that you need to ask your physician before taking them.
+Hypochondria can be treated easily with psychotherapy and self-help techniques but it might not work with many people.
+If your therapist finds that your symptoms are severe and can’t be treated with CBT, they might suggest antidepressants such as selective serotonin reuptake inhibitors (SSRIs).

 Note: Do not take antidepressants without consulting a doctor.